The Reason Why God Is the Beauty We All Seek

 History is filled with atrocities—the Holocaust, the Holodomor, the Killing Fields, Stalin’s Purges, and the Armenian and Rwandan genocides are just some of the horrible crimes committed against humanity in the last one hundred years alone.
 How can a world that admires beauty and goodness be filled with so many bad people who commit such terrible acts?

 With all the advice available today at the click or swipe of a finger, why doesn’t it seem to be working?
 The world is filled with more evil than we can thwart and more problems than we can solve.
-We witness and experience broken relationships every day, and no one has figured out a way to get people to be kind, compassionate, forgiving, and respectful—even some of the time.
+We witness and experience broken relationships every day, and no one has figured out a way to get everyone to be kind, compassionate, forgiving, and respectful—even some of the time.

 The Bible tells us why the world is filled with so much suffering and pain.
 Namely, it is because of the curse upon the world and the sin that lies within all of us due to Adam’s fall (Gen. 3:1-22.
 This sin not only makes us do ugly things; it also makes us ugly.